ruediste/diy-dc-converter/docs/pages/010_FirstConverter/README.md

 When a small current is applied to the base of the transistor, it allows current to flow from the collector to the emitter, effectively turning the switch on.
 Conversely, when no current is applied to the base, the transistor blocks current flow, turning the switch off.

 # Operation of the Boost Converter
 Now that the different components are introduced, we can understand how the converter works.
 To keep things simple, the first converter will operate in discontinuous conduction mode (DCM).
-You don't have to understand this yet, but be aware that there is also a continous conduction mode (CCM), which is harder to control.
+You don't have to understand this yet, but be aware that there is also a continuous conduction mode (CCM), which is harder to control.

 The converter goes through several different phases during each switching cycle.
 These phases are: